 "If one were to be made, what would it look like?"

-I start sketching.
-It doesn't take long to realize the first challenge is to navigate the table legs.
-Pool tables are super heavy.
-If a robot is going to come from underneath the table, it will need to go around some strong table legs.
+It doesn't take long to realize that the first challenge to making a pool playing robot is to circumnavigate the pool table legs.
+Pool tables are super heavy, If a robot is going to come from underneath the table, it will need to get around some big, strong table legs.

 Robot designs get very complicated when they have to bob in and out of table legs.
 I struggle with this challenge for a long time.
 Then, I see someone holding a bouquet of flowers and think, "Support the table from one pedestal in the center and you can eliminate the table legs altogether."
 I draw it up.

 Step 2: Getting Rid of the Table Legs

 I see an artist laser cutting and then stacking layers of cardboard to make flowing and unique shapes.
 Later, I see a construction site with a perfect rectangular stack of plywood.
 I think, "If I can laser cut plywood, I could stack the pieces into a pedestal big enough to support a pool table."

 I find a laser cutter that can cut wood one sixth that of construction site plywood.
 Thus begins the one-sixth scale mini-Judith project.

 Step 3: Getting the Robot Around the Table

 I realize I traded one challenge for another with the pedestal decision.
 Sure there are no table legs, but where am I going to find a three foot inner-diameter bearing?

 Discouraged, I tell a student the challenge and he suggests making a bearing.
 Pool balls are there and the idea develops to use pool balls as ball-bearings.
 Slingshot ammo is one sixth the size of a pool ball.